The Believer Book Awards

 - Fort Not by Emily Skillings (The Song Cave)

-To submit a book of fiction or nonfiction for the 2021 Believer Book Awards, please send a digital review copy to: [email protected]
+To submit a book of fiction, nonfiction, or graphic narrative for the 2022 Believer Book Awards, please send a digital review copy to: [email protected]

 Please also send one physical copy to: